Jaw surgery and orthodontic devices are often used to realign a bad bite.

 The surgical procedure

-- move the lower jaw forward or backwards to shorten or lengthen it
+- Move the lower jaw forward or backwards to shorten or lengthen it

-The surgery is performed behind the back teeth, not in the joint, and the jaw is sectioned.
+Surgery is performed behind the back teeth, not in the joint, and the jaw is sectioned.
 This approach is taken for three reasons: so that no gaps are left in the bone, so that it is not necessary to wire your teeth during the healing phase and so that you can open your mouth after surgery.

 Incisions about 1 centimetre long are made on the inside of your mouth for access during the surgical procedure.
 As a result, there is no external scarring.
 These incisions are typically located in the folds of tissue and are not usually visible after your surgery.
 The sutures used on the incisions either dissolve or are removed after five to seven days.